 Or maybe you’re just starting and want to ensure you’re doing things right the first time.

-We’ve all made mistakes, both big and small (trust us!), and we all still managed to come out on the other side stronger than ever.
+We’ve all made mistakes, big and small (trust us!), and we’ve all managed to come out on the other side stronger than ever.

 So if you sell products made in Canva or want to start, this is for you!